-There isn’t any easier way to say this, but we are obsessed with food shaming.
-Living in a culture where eating the ‘right food’ in ‘right amount’ is said to be the only possibility for achieving the ideal body shape.
-Failing to which might put us through irrational and uncomfortable thoughts of how that last piece of brownie suddenly makes us the fattest person in the room .
+There isn’t any way to say this, but we are obsessed with food shaming.
+We live in a culture where eating the ‘right food’ in ‘right amount’ is the only possibility for achieving the ideal body shape.
+If we fail to follow this, a host of irrational and uncomfortable thoughts consume us where we feel that any treat we indulge in will result in us being overweight.

-Loosely translated, eating food labelled as ‘wrong’ or ‘junk’ proclaims us as a bad decision maker.
+Loosely translated, eating food labelled as ‘wrong’ or ‘junk’ proclaims us as bad decision makers.
 But here lies the loophole.
-It’s not just the food that we categorise, but we also categorise ourselves as ‘worthy’ or ‘unworthy’ through the decisions we make.
-That is when the studies explain how the phenomenon of feeling guilty works.
+It’s not just food that we categories, we also categorise ourselves as ‘worthy’ or ‘unworthy’ through the decisions we make.
+There are studies that explain how the phenomenon of feeling guilty works.
 The more we feel wrong or erroneous about something, the more we obsess about it.
-This flaw of obsessing over something too much, ultimately makes us feel like the bad guy until we’re apologising for eating our feelings.
+This flaw of obsessing over something too much, ultimately makes us feel like we are the bad guy.

-How about us becoming more mindful while preparing our favorite meals ?
+How about becoming more mindful while preparing our favorite meals ?

 Because remember, a little care-free eating hurts nobody.